Free to Garden Act

 • Hours of operation

-• Noise, odor, and lighting
+• Noise, odor, lighting, and visibility.

 • Composting practices